 For those who live near the AT&T cell tower, you can switch to an AT&T MVNO such as Cricket, Straight Talk, or Airvoice.
 So for example, Airvoice is only $10 per month per phone.

 If you live within the T-Mobile or Sprint areas, you do not have to pay their high rates, and in fact you can get a low cost carrier that piggybacks onto BOTH networks and chooses the strongest signal wherever you are!
-Project Fi is a low-cost cell service that combines both the T-Mobile AND Sprint networks, and I would recommend it for most people living in the southern part of the county.
-What’s nice about Project Fi is that it can use Wifi instead of the cell towers if you have Internet access at home.
+Google Fi is a low-cost cell service that combines both the T-Mobile AND Sprint networks, and I would recommend it for most people living in the southern part of the county.
+What’s nice about Google Fi is that it can use Wifi instead of the cell towers if you have Internet access at home.
 So if you have internet at home you’ll get perfect reception there.
 You don’t need a booster or any extra equipment, the phone itself does the switching.
 Service will cost in the range of $20-$30 per month per phone, including 1 gig of data monthly.
-More info on Project Fi: Project Fi Web Site
+More info on Google Fi: Google Fi Web Site

 There is a similar service called Republic Wireless that also has wifi calling, but it won’t roam between T-Mobile or Sprint.
 Instead, your phone will be set up to use the T-Mobile network if you live closer to that tower, or it will be set up to use the Sprint network if you live closer to that tower.
 The T-Mobile network roams to AT&T and the Sprint network roams to Verizon, so Republic’s service up here is pretty excellent overall, no matter if your phone is on T-Mobile or Sprint.